zzhangjii/learning-library/oci-library/DevOps/Resource_Manager/Resource_Manager_HOL.md

    ![](img/image010.png)
    ![](img/image011.png)

 6. Once the apply action succeeds, verify the resources have been provisioned by reading the Terraform output contained with the logs or navigate to Networking and view the different resources that now exist (VCN, load balancer, subnets, etc.) and that the 2 instances are listed in Compute.
+The Health Status of the Load Balancer will need a few minutes to get into OK status.

     ![](img/image012.png)
     ![](img/image013.png)

-7. Now that we've successfully applied our Terraform to build out our cloud resources, let's use the Resource Manager to tear it all down by clicking on **Terraform Actions** --> **Destroy** and enter the following information:
+7. Now that we've successfully applied our Terraform to build out our cloud resources, let's return to the Stack Details page and use the Resource Manager to tear it all down by clicking on **Terraform Actions** --> **Destroy** and enter the following information:

    - **Name:** *HA LB App Destroy*
    - Click **Destroy**